NC3-LU/cases_web/documentation.md

 If we want to add a new category, we need to add a "tag" to "**list-cat**" and it's name to "**list-name**".

-On this page there is also a script which change the bullet of the publication's list.
+On this page there is also a script which change the bullet of the publication's list when we open a category.

 <h4>Legal</h4>